yfsoftcom/kubenetes-memo/01/memo.md

 prom/prometheus

+`kubectl create deployment prometheus --image=prom/prometheus -n fpm`

 open the dashboard of the prometheus 9090

 Create a service for the server

-`kubectl create service nodeport fpm-svc --tcp=9090:9090 -n fpm`
+`kubectl expose deployment prometheus --type=NodePort -n fpm`

 Store the ConfigMap in the kubenetes.